-The 2ED2103S06F is designed with propagation delay matching circuitry.
-With this feature, the IC's response at the output to a signal at the input requires approximately the same time duration (i.e., t{OFF}) for both the low-side channels and the high-side channels; the maximum difference is specified by the delay matching parameter (MT).
-The propagation turn-on delay (t{OFF}) of the 2ED2103S06F is matched to the propagation turn-on delay (t{OFF}).
+The 2ED21091S06F is designed with propagation delay matching circuitry.
+With this feature, the IC's response at the output to a signal at the input requires approximately the same time duration (i.e., t{ON} , t{OFF}) for both the low-side channels and the high-side channels; the maximum difference is specified by the delay matching parameter (MT).
+The propagation turn-on delay (t{ON}) of the 2ED21091S06F is matched to the propagation turn-off delay (t{OFF}).